EncyclopediaRed/btcamp-87826/content/about.md

           score of 92.
 A B Corp
   - type: promotion_section
     section_id: promotion_section
-    title: A new home interior for summer
+    title: A new alternative for temporary shelter
     subtitle: from $149.99
     image: images/promo.jpg
     background_image: /images/leaf.svg